-Statewide Maintenance Contract: A statewide maintenance contract to provide materials and such construction services as crack sealing, surface treatments, and thin overlays.
+I. Statewide Maintenance Contract: A statewide maintenance contract to provide materials and such construction services as crack sealing, surface treatments, and thin overlays.
 Aeronautics may issue these contracts to have the prescribed APPP work performed or any airport sponsors may opt to use their own maintenance forces or contracts to perform the work.

-Joint Project Agreements (JPA): An agreement between Aeronautics and any airport sponsor.
+J. Inter-Governmental Agreement (JPA): An agreement between Aeronautics and any airport sponsor.
 These agreements allow statewide maintenance contracts to be administered by Aeronautics on behalf of the airport sponsor and incorporate the same grant assurances as the current Aeronautics grant agreements.

-Network: All of the airside pavements of the airports included in the Airport Pavement Management System, excluding paved hangar areas.
+K. Network: All of the airside pavements of the airports included in the Airport Pavement Management System, excluding paved hangar areas.

-Regular Maintenance: Regular pavement maintenance is an essential part of preserving the pavement infrastructure at the airport.
-The airport sponsor is responsible for regular maintenance in order to be eligible for the Airport Pavement Management System program and to be eligible for FAA Airport Improvement Program funding.
-Sponsors must follow maintenance recommendations in the APPP and follow the required actions and documentation in the most recent version of FAA AC 150/5380-6.
+L. Routine Maintenance: Routine pavement maintenance is an essential part of preserving the pavement infrastructure at the airport.
+The airport sponsor is responsible for regular maintenance in order to be eligible for the APMS and to be eligible for FAA AIP funding.
+Each individual airport pavement plan report details how to conduct routine pavement inspections.
+Sponsors should follow maintenance recommendations in the APPP and follow the required actions and documentation in the most recent version of FAA AC 150/5380-6.
 This work includes, but is not limited to:

-Conduct at least monthly visual inspections of pavement condition, take digital photos, and keep monthly inspection records including date, time, location, personnel, and action recommendations.

-Conduct regular maintenance activities as a result of inspections: clean and patch holes with appropriate materials, clean and seal cracks and joints, fight weeds with herbicides or other means, remove debris, grade shoulders so water drains away from pavement,

-monitor and limit heavy equipment paths and number of trips across airport pavement, and repaint markings.

-Document and report maintenance activities to Aeronautics and to FAA annually and/or as requested.

-Program annual funding for activities and keep track of activity expenditures to ensure adequate annual programming.
+It is recommended that the following strategies be considered for a successful airport maintenance program:

+Regularly inspect all safety areas of the airport, and document all inspection activity.

+Provide a method of tracking all maintenance activities that occur as a result of your inspections.
+These need to be reported to the FAA and ADOT.
+This is important as this information is used to update the APMS records and is required to remain in compliance with Public Law 103-305.

+Conduct an aggressive campaign against weed growth through timely herbicide applications and/or mowing programs for the paved areas.
+Vegetation growing in pavement cracks is very destructive and significantly increases the rate of pavement and shoulder deterioration.

+Implement a periodic crack sealing and joint sealing program.
+Keeping water and debris out of the pavement system by sealing cracks and joints is a proven method for cost-effectively extending the life of the pavement system.

+Ensure that dirt does not build up along the edges of the pavements.
+This can create a "bathtub" effect, reducing the ability of water to drain away from the pavement system.

+Closely monitor the movement of heavy equipment, such as construction equipment, emergency equipment, and fueling equipment, to make sure that it is only operating on pavement designed to accommodate the heavy loads this type of equipment often applies.
+Failure to restrict heavy equipment to appropriate areas may result in the premature failure of airport pavements.

+Other maintenance necessities include keeping all pavement markings well painted, keeping safety signage clear of debris and weeds, ensuring the continuous operation of lighting systems (bulb replacement), and the frequent removal of any debris found in any of the operating areas.
+In addition, failed pavement areas should be patched as necessary.

+These recommendations are only a portion of the responsibility each sponsor has in maintaining an airport.
+Each airport sponsor must provide regular airport maintenance to all its aviation facilities both in the aircraft movement areas and all adjacent areas supporting aviation.
+It is particularly important to be vigilant in repairing pavements where conditions can pose a hazard to safe operations.
+For further information on pavement maintenance techniques, refer to the FAA AC 150/5380-6C, Guidelines and Procedures for Maintenance of Airport Pavements, presented in the adjacent tab.

+IV.
 ELIGIBILITY